-- Prepare flax eggs in a large mixing bowl and preheat oven to 375.
+- Prepare flax eggs in a large mixing bowl and preheat oven to 375 degrees F (190 C).

 - Prepare loaf pan by lightly greasing or lining with parchment paper.

-- To flax eggs add pumpkin, mashed banana, agave or maple syrup, olive oil and whisk to combine.
+- To flax eggs, add pumpkin, mashed banana, agave or maple syrup, and olive oil and whisk to combine.

-- Next add brown sugar, baking soda, salt, cinnamon, pumpkin pie spice, and whisk.
+- Next, add brown sugar, baking soda, salt, cinnamon, and pumpkin pie spice and whisk.

 - Add water and whisk again.

-- Add oats, almond meal, gluten free flour blend and stir.
+- Add oats, almond meal, and gluten-free flour blend and stir.
 If it appears too wet, add in another couple Tbsp of oats or GF flour blend.
 It should be semi-thick and pourable (see photo).

 - Scoop into loaf pan and top with raw pepitas (and/or pecans).